talek/blog/_posts/2016-04-18-root_sh_proxy.md

 Stupid!
 Our sysadmin set a global `http_proxy` variable which confused `sqlplus` and, by extension, the `root.sh` script.

-Wouldn't be a good idea `cluvfy` to check also if this variable correctly set (or unset)?
+Wouldn't be a good idea `cluvfy` to check also if this variable is correctly set (or unset)?

 Until then, I put this as a note to myself: don't forget to always unset